pwaller/pp2g/README.md

 This is a (currently incomplete and abandoned) experiment in translation to assist in translating python to Go.
 The goal is not to do a perfect job, but enough that a human can come in and translate it to standalone idiomatic Go.

+### You might also like

+* [pytogo](https://gitlab.com/esr/pytogo), which takes a similar approach, though it works with lots of regexes rather than parsing the AST.
+* [grumpy](https://github.com/google/grumpy) an effort by a Google engineer to translate some code which runs Youtube from Python to Go.
+As I understand it, it produces runnable code, but it isn't idiomatic or standalone, and implements lots of Python.
+* [gython](https://github.com/gython/Gython) which describes itself as "a transpiler written in Python that converts a python like language into Go".

+### About

 The method it takes is essentially to pretty print the python AST.
 The only reason it doesn't do this from Go is that there wasn't a python parser written in Go at the time and I wasn't in the mood for writing one :)

 To give you a feel of it, this is how it currently translates [`bisect.py`](https://github.com/python/cpython/blob/5f5a7781c8bf7bcc476d3e05d980711be3920724/Lib/bisect.py) from the standard library.
 You'll note that some constructs aren't yet translated, such as while loops and try blocks.
 Everything is translated into a comment so that it can be used as a guide.